christophihl/startupengineer/content/_repos/dat_sci_3/01_intro_r.md

 {{< figure src="/img/courses/dat_sci/01/github_classroom_02.png" caption="... to enter the virtual classroom." width="75%" >}}

 You might have to refresh the page after a while.
 But then you're ready to go and able to access your template by clicking on the bottom link (you don't need to accept the invitation to TUHHStartupEngineers).
+That means you have all of the files you need to compile a website with Quarto.

 {{< figure src="/img/courses/dat_sci/01/github_classroom_03.png" caption="You're ready to go!" width="75%" >}}